praabindhp/User_Defined-Exception/README.md

 Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.

-This Is A Java Program Portraying The User Defined Exception That Can Be Raised During The Execution
+This Is A Java Program Portraying The User Defined Exception That Can Be Raised.

 Prompts :